-It is also possible that the IRS could assert that your Notes should be treated as partially giving rise to "collectibles" gain or loss if you have held your Notes for more than one year, although we do not think such a treatment would be appropriate in this case because a sale, exchange, or redemption of the Notes is not a sale, exchange, or redemption of a collectible but is rather a sale, exchange, or redemption of a derivative contract that reflects the value, in part, of a collectible.
+It is also possible that the IRS could assert that your Notes should be treated as partially giving rise to "collectibles" gain or loss if you have held your Notes for more than one year, although we do not think such a treatment would be appropriate in this case because a sale, exchange, or redemption of the Notes is not a sale, exchange, or redemption of a derivative contract that reflects the value, in part, of a collectible.
 "Collectibles" gain is currently subject to tax at marginal rates of up to 28%.